Configuring the Assistant

 }

 You must provide the model's Context Window in the max_tokens parameter, this can be found OpenAI Model Docs.
+OpenAI o1 models should set max_completion_tokens as well to avoid incurring high reasoning token costs.
 Custom models will be listed in the model dropdown in the assistant panel.

 Advanced configuration